TheAlternativeZurich/HackingSessionSheet/2-blk-devices-filesystems.md

 # Block devices and file systems

 This exercise is a bit more advanced!
 It will involve creating/editing partitions from the command line and manipulating block devices and file systems.
+Instead of using real disks, we will be working with files that "pretend" to be disks.

 WARNING: If any of the following exercises require you to run them as root, you should not be doing that!